Directed by: Martin Campbell || Produced by: Michael G. Wilson, Barbara Broccoli

 The mid-2000s saw the rise of now commonplace franchise reboots, re-imaginings, and remakes.
 Arguably the most influential of these reinvented brands was Christopher Nolan’s Batman Begins (2005), which led to the now famous Dark Knight Trilogy (also 2008, 2012) and continued the resurgence of modern superhero blockbusters.
 In hindsight, however, the strongest of these early reboots and perhaps the best character re-imagining of all time was none other than Martin Campbell’s Casino Royale, the 21st entry in Eon Productions’ James Bond franchise.

-The film was a massive comeback for a series that had struggled heavily in the final years of Pierce Brosnan’s stint as the classic MI6 agent.
-Eon was heavily criticized for the increasingly silliness, over-the-top sci-fi gadgetry, and excessive CGI of its previous JB-movies, particularly Die Another Day (2002).
+The film was a massive comeback for a series that had struggled in the final years of Pierce Brosnan’s stint as the classic MI6 agent.
+Eon was heavily criticized for the increasingly silliness, over-the-top sci-fi gadgetry, and excessive CGI of its previous James Bond-movies, particularly Die Another Day (2002).
 While it was not the first time the series had lagged critically, nor the first time the Bond character had become a little too wink-wink and full of himself (Roger Moore’s later ventures come to mind), the franchise was becoming very stagnant and stale (sort of like Star Trek before J.J.
 Abrams’ 2009 reboot) and was in desperate need of a recharge.

 Enter Martin Campbell, director of the famed Goldeneye (1995), by far the best of the Brosnan films and one of the most recognizable of the series’ installments, along with a recast Bond in the form of the now world-famous Daniel Craig.
 Screenwriters Neal Purvis, Robert Wade, and Paul Haggis bring the character and the world of Bond back to its roots in many ways, stripping the story down to its bare essence, brutal violence, and focus on its central character, and yet they also modernize Bond and take inspirations from likeminded spy-thrillers such as The Bourne Identity (2002) and The Bourne Supremacy (2004).
-Combined with a smart, restrained score from David Arnold, amazing action-direction from Campbell, and a career-making performance from Craig, Casino Royale debuted as one of the strongest Bond films ever made.
+Combined with a smart, restrained score from David Arnold, amazing action-direction from Campbell, and a career-making performance from Craig, Casino Royale (CR) debuted as one of the strongest Bond films ever made.
 Hell, it may be the best one!

-As far as characterizations and development are concerned, CR stands out from the rest of the franchise given how it actually takes time to build and expand upon them.
+As far as characterizations and development are concerned, CR stands out from the rest of the franchise given how it takes time to build and expand upon them.
 The story takes advantage of its origin story-premise to portray a less experienced, more vulnerable Bond, and paints him as a fully formed, multi-dimensional character.
 His character is also grittier and considerably more vicious than previous incarnations, executing enemies with ruthless efficiency and extreme prejudice; and yet, Campbell takes numerous opportunities to humanize his persona with quick sequences of Craig performing painful first aide on himself, comforting a fully formed Bond-girl, Eva Green as Vesper Lynd, and of course staring down antagonist Le Chiffre (Mads Mikkelsen) in one of the most brutal torture sequences in a mainstream film.
 How the screenwriters and director Campbell managed to convey Bond’s world as relatable, down-to-earth, and painfully real while maintaining the character’s edge and a modernized sense of style is perhaps the film’s most impressive feat.
 As far as origin stories and franchise reboots go, it is perhaps the only one that has its cake and eats it too.

 The film’s dedication to on-location cinematography, practical stunts, and vicious action is impressive.
 Numerous extended set-pieces. like an eight-minute parkour chase through a Madagascar construction site that culminates in a chaotic yet coherent shootout in a foreign embassy, set the tone for this new-age Bond; it’s one of efficiency over flash, brute force over grace, and bloody determination over comprising failure.
 More great sequences include a dizzying fist vs. sword-fight in a staircase, a pulse-pounding finale inside a collapsing Venice building, and of course the opening black-and-white introduction of Bond’s 007-status.